batshalregmi/ED-AFK-Notifier/README.md

 # ED-AFK-Notifier
-A simple tool that notifies you about things when you afk farm pirates.
+A simple tool that notifies you about things when you afk.

 ## Downloading the program